Batted ball: Infield fly

 A specific rule applies to infielders attempting to catch some fly balls: the infield fly rule, which has specific context.
-If (and only if) there are less than two outs and there are baserunners on first base and second base (or the bases are loaded) a fly ball "which can be caught by an infielder with ordinary effort" results in the batter being called out, regardless of if the ball is caught.
+If (and only if) there are less than two outs and there are baserunners on first base and second base (or the bases are loaded), a fly ball "which can be caught by an infielder with ordinary effort" results in the batter being called out, regardless of whether the ball is caught.
 This rule is in place to prevent infielders from intentionally not catching the ball and being able to record multiple outs via a force play.

 An infield fly is verbally declared by an umpire, whose decision "should be made immediately".
 Umpires commonly also give a visual indication by pointing straight up in the air with their right arm.
 If a batted ball declared to be an infield fly is left untouched and it comes to rest (or is first touched) in foul territory before passing first base or third base, it is treated the same as any other foul ball (that is, the batter is not automatically out).
 The infield fly rule was adopted in 1895.